quietui/quiet/docs/docs/components/icon.md

 layout: component
 ---

-Quiet includes hundreds of beautifully designed SVG icons from the popular [Tabler Icons](https://tabler.io/icons) library.
+Quiet includes thousands of beautifully designed SVG icons from the popular [Tabler Icons](https://tabler.io/icons) library.
 In addition, it's flexible enough that you can [replace](#the-default-icon-library) or [supplement](#registering-icon-libraries) the default icon set.

 ```html {.example}
 <div style="font-size: 1.5rem;">